Victims of Terrorist Attack on the Pentagon Memorial: Identification of the dead

 Identifying remains at the Pentagon was a lengthy and technically complex task.
 The speed at which the aircraft struck the building, as well as the intensity of the subsequent fire, left few human remains to be found.
-Furthermore, the fire severely damaged the DNA in some remains that they were impossible to identify.
+Furthermore, the fire so severely damaged the DNA in some remains that they were impossible to identify.

 However, DNA analysis helped to identify many of the dead.
 Human remains were taken to a military mortuary at Dover Air Force Base in Delaware.
 The Armed Forces Institute of Pathology conducted the DNA analysis.
 Polymerase chain reaction was used to amplify the amount of usable DNA.
 The United States Department of Defense had previously collected "bloodstain cards" from all its civilian and military employees, and the DNA on these cards was used to identify many remains.
 Families of those aboard Flight 77 provided DNA samples (from commonplace household items like combs or toothbrushes) for use in identifying their loved ones.

 Not all the victims of the terrorist attack on the Pentagon qualified for burial at Arlington National Cemetery.
 Families of those who did often chose to bury the remains of their loved ones at a private cemetery.
 Sixty-four individuals who died at the Pentagon were buried at Arlington, and 57 of them were interred in Section 64, their headstones facing the Pentagon about 1100 ft away to the southeast (visible through a few trees).

 No remains could be identified for five victims: